wp-plugins/csv-2-post/readme.txt

     * csv2post_is_table_used() added for deciding if a database table has been used or not
     * csv2post_sql_query_unusedrecords_singletable() is now giving the main table and not first table a the maintable always holds the main status/history
 * Known Issues
-    * (minor) Lightbox type overlay applied by jQuery UI dialogue, on 2.
+    * (minor) Lightbox type overlay applied by jQuery UI dialog, on 2.
 Your Projects page, appears to have two overlays (there is a light gap between two of them)
 * Web Services, Support and Websites changes
-    * Tutorials are not being typed up with the first already published, videos will eventually be added too them also
+    * Tutorials are not being typed up with the first already published, videos will eventually be added to them also

 = 6.5.6 =
 * Public Messages